sourcegraph/about/handbook/support/Amber-Readme.md

 when am not on time or close to being late

 ### Technical areas of knowledge

 I dabble in the follwing areas:
--SQL
+- SQL
--Relational Databases
+- Relational Databases
--Data loading
+- data loading
--SIP protocols
+- SIP protocols
--Dailing Rules
+- dailing Rules
--AWS
+- AWS
--VMware
+- VMware

 ### Technical interests to learn
 - docker